wblondel/PagesJaunes-Downloader/README.en.md

-# PagesJaunesScrap
+# PagesJaunes-Downloader

 Translation: [FRENCH](README.md)

-PagesJaunesScrap is a tool to download the digital editions of the French phone books: PagesJaunes and PagesBlanches.
+PagesJaunes-Downloader is a tool to download the digital editions of the French phone books: PagesJaunes and PagesBlanches.

 The tool downloads the chosen phonebook in JPG format.